 Exactly!
 You outfit them for the environment with gas sensors and radiation detectors.
 Having that available to the handler allows the handler to pull the dog back from dangerous situations when the dog might not be aware of the threat.
 Then there's the long distance.
 Since wireless communication is everywhere nowadays and so cheap to implement, you are able to actually have a camera on the dog so the handler can see what the dog is seeing in real time using a phone or a tablet.
 Sending commands is another aspect of that.
 We can put small vibrating motors around the dog's harness, very much like the ones you find in a cell phone.
-The dogs are trained so when one group goes off it goes left and when another group goes off, it comes back to the handler - so it's a sort of remote control.
+The dogs are trained so when one group goes off it goes left and when another group goes off it goes right and when another group goes off, it comes back to the handler - so it's a sort of remote control.